-5.11 Sustainability Statement
+5.12 Environmental Statement

-As a large consumer of goods and services, the College has key role to play in protecting sustainability and the environment.
-We accept that purchasing decisions have the potential to promote sustainability.
+As a large consumer of goods and services, the College has key role to play in protecting the environment.
+We accept that purchasing decisions have the potential to promote environmental protection.

-Therefore, the College will seek to:
+Therefore the College we will seek to: